 After two years of Black-Yellow dominance, Jupp Heynckes' Bayern decided that enough was enough, and mounted one of the strongest campaigns in football history.
 They steamrollered the opposition in the Bundesliga, winning the title by 25 points.
 They beat Dortmund to the DFL Supercup title at the beginning of the season and also eliminated them in the DFB Cup quarter-finals.
 By the time the UEFA Champions League final rolled around, the balance after four meetings that season stood at two wins for Bayern and two draws.

-Bayern's 2012/13 treble triumph heralded a new era for the Bavarian behemoth - they've cleaned house since, and can make it an unprecedented seventh successive Bundesliga title win if they can hold off the challenge of Dortmund between now and May.
+Bayern's 2012/13 treble triumph heralded a new era for the Bavarian behemoth - they've cleaned house since, winning an unprecedented eight successive Bundesliga titles.

 Victory over Dortmund in the first behind-closed-doors Klassiker in history marked a decisive step to glory in 2019/20.

 Watch: Joshua Kimmich's title decider in Dortmund

 The win moved Bayern seven points clear of their nearest rivals with six rounds of fixtures remaining.
 Having also triumphed in the reverse fixture 4-0 on Hansi Flick's first outing as a Bundesliga coach, the record champions sealed the deal with two matches to go, before adding the DFB Cup and Champions League to their collection.